dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/dispatch.md

 **Note:** Some adapters "inherit" from other adapters (e.g. `dbt-postgres` &rarr; `dbt-redshift`).
 If using a child adapter, dbt will include the "parent" adapter's implementations in its search order.
 Child adapters tend to have very similar SQL syntax to their parents, so this allows them to skip reimplementing a macro if already reimplemented by the parent adapter.

-So, in the case of `dbt_utils.concat` on Redshift, the full search order is actually:
+Following the example above with `dbt_utils.concat`, the full search order on Redshift is actually:

 1. `my_project.redshift__concat`
 2. `my_project.postgres__concat`